 If you have not paid enough contributions to claim new-style ESA or if it is not enough to cover your outgoings, you may need to apply for other benefits.

 The main benefit is universal credit (UC) which is gradually replacing six other benefits: working tax credit, child tax credit, housing benefit, income support, income-related employment and support allowance and income-based jobseeker’s allowance.
-The majority of people can no longer make claims to these other benefits, although there are two exceptions.
-Instead, if you need financial support you will need to claim UC.
+The majority of people can no longer make claims to these other benefits, although there is an exception for frontier workers.
+Instead, if you need financial support you will need to claim UC

 You should also be aware of the following:

-- If you or your partner get or have recently received a severe disability premium in certain benefits or are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing.
+- If you or your partner are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing.
 See our information in the main part of our website.
 This is complex and you should seek advice BEFORE making any UC claim if you think this might apply to you.

-- UC takes into account savings and your partner’s circumstances and income.
-If their income is too high, you may not qualify for any help.
+- UC takes into account savings, income and circumstances; and for joint claims, the savings, income and circumstances of both claimants.
+If you have a partner and their income is too high, you may not qualify for any help.

 - If your partner already receives contribution-based ESA – which was the old name for new-style ESA – you may be able to ask for it to be re-assessed to include an income-based element to top-up your income instead of claiming UC.
 If you are in this situation, you should seek advice.

-- The Government have announced that a rule called the ‘minimum income floor’ – which sometimes reduced the amount self-employed people could get in UC – has been temporarily suspended.
+- The Government have announced that a rule called the ‘minimum income floor’ – which sometimes reduced the amount self-employed people could get in UC – has been temporarily suspended and is scheduled to be re-introduced from 1 August 2021.

 If you are already entitled to working tax credit, you will continue to be treated as in work for up to 28 weeks of your illness/sick leave as long as you would have certain sickness benefits if you were employed.
 See our detailed guidance for more information.